akanshSirohi/Github-Cards-API/README.md

 1. light
 2. dark
 3. dark_2
+4. rgb
-4. pattern_1
+5. pattern_1
-5. pattern_2
+6. pattern_2
-6. pattern_3
+7. pattern_3
-7. random - Any random theme will we applied
+8. random - Any random theme will we applied
-8. custom - You can set your custom arguments
+9. custom - You can set your custom arguments

 ## Custom Theme Arguments